 Some families will also be entitled to free school meals on grounds of income (as detailed below).
-If this is the case we ask you please to still register with the council and let us know you have done so – this is really important because the school will receive extra funding and because you may be entitled to help with school uniform.
+If this is the case please contact the School Office – this is really important because the school will receive extra funding and because you may be entitled to help with school uniform.

 Free School Meals

 Free School Meals are there to help lower income families.
 You can register your child for free school meals if you receive any of these benefits.
-Online application form or contact the Free School Meals Customer Service Team on 01202 456222.
+Please contact the School Office if you think you may be entitled to Free School Meals.

 NB.
 If you are only entitled to Working Tax Credit you will NOT be eligible for Free School Meals